outsideken/h3tools/README.md

 A point tells you *where* something happened.
 But it tells you almost nothing about *why* it happened there.

 Analysts are left staring at clusters of dots, mentally grouping them, drawing subjective conclusions, and producing insights that are difficult to quantify, reproduce, or defend.
-The data remains visual noise while real analytic insight stays undiscovered — or trapped in an analyst's head.
+The data remains visual noise while real analytic insight stays trapped in an analyst's head, or worse, undiscovered.

 > ## Stop looking at dots.